 Many courts in California have completely closed or are providing limited services due to the coronavirus crisis.
 Also, even before the pandemic hit, criminal cases have always taken precedent over civil cases, including personal injury cases.

-The Los Angeles Superior Court website provides up to the minute information regarding the impact of the coronavirus on its operations.
+The Los Angeles Superior Court website provides current information regarding the impact of the coronavirus on its operations.
 The Orange County court system is doing the same.
 Dates and the services being offered can change from day to day, so it’s best to check with your county court website directly for the latest information.
-You can also click on the links for San Bernardino, Riverside and Ventura county court sites for their latest updates.
+You can also click on the links for San Bernardino, Riverside and Ventura County court sites for their latest updates.

 The Dominguez Firm Continues Working on Current Cases